 Most grocery stores carry one or two types of turnips.
 The purple top turnip, which is what I used in this recipe, and white turnips.
 Either variety can be used in this recipe.

 What is important is the size of the turnip.
-Smaller-sized, baby turnips are mainly available in the summer months.
+Baby turnips are sweeter while anything larger than medium turnips will have a stronger flavor.
 They can be trimmed of their leafy greens and cut in half.
 They do not need to be peeled.

-These greens can be used in our sauteed greens recipe as a complementary side dish.
+These greens can be used in my sauteed greens recipe.

-Larger turnips, larger than 2 to 3 inches, are most often found October through February.
-The turnips should be peeled and cut into a 1-inch dice.
-By the time they make it to your grocery store the larger turnips typically do not have the greens still attached.
+Larger turnips, larger than 2 to 3 inches, should be peeled and cut into a 1-inch dice.
+By the time they make it to your grocery store, the larger turnips will not have the greens attached.

-Red Wine Vinegar- Any milk vinegar will work like rice vinegar or champagne vinegar.
+- Red Wine Vinegar- Any mild vinegar will work, like rice vinegar or champagne vinegar.

 ⏲️How to Roast Turnips